TITLE 16

 (4) Establishing a webpage dedicated to the work of the Commission and publishing a list of the members of the Commission and the person who appointed them, meeting notices, agendas, minutes, and reports.

-(5) Ensuring that any reports produced by the Commission are distributed to members of the Delaware General Assembly, the Governor, the Director and the Librarian of the Division of Legislative Services, and the Delaware Public Archives.
+(5) Ensuring that any reports produced by the Commission are distributed to members of the Delaware General Assembly, the Governor, the Behavioral Health Consortium, the Director and the Librarian of the Division of Legislative Services, and the Delaware Public Archives.

-(d) (1) A quorum of the Commission, or any committee of the Commission, is a majority of its current members.
-Official action by the Commission, including making findings and recommendations, requires the approval of the majority of the Commission members present at a public meeting where a quorum of the Commission is present.
+(e) (1) A quorum of the Commission, or any committee of the Commission, is a majority of its current members.
+Official action by the Commission, including making recommendations and distributing funds, requires the approval of the majority of the Commission members present at a public meeting where a quorum of the Commission is present.

 (3) The Commission shall adopt rules or procedures governing the work of the Commission that include ethics standards and procedures to identify and address conflicts of interest.
 The Commission’s rules and procedures must be consistent with the terms of the sources of funds under § 4808B of this title.

-(4) The Behavioral Health Consortium shall provide administrative support to the Commission.
+(4) The Chair of the Commission shall coordinate administrative support for the Commission.

 (e) The Commission shall establish a Local Government Committee that shall provide recommendations to the Commission regarding the distribution of money from the Settlement Fund and Impact Fund.